 COVID-19 Update - Contact your local store for current store hours.
 Learn More

-Traditionally sold for year round performance, all-season tires are intended for moderate weather where the temperature does not drop below 7°C. In Canada, a typical all-season tire performs at its optimal level during the most temperate months of April-September, as when the average temperature hits the 7°C point, the rubber compounds in all-season tires harden, reducing traction and braking ability.
+All-season tires are intended for moderate weather where the temperature does not drop below 7°C. In Canada, a typical all-season tire performs at its optimal level during the most temperate months of April-September, as when the average temperature hits the 7°C point, the rubber compounds in all-season tires harden, reducing traction and braking ability.

 Within the all-season category there are a variety of additional factors that consumers can consider: